giovanipro/CS50/readme.txt

 readability: type a text to see the grade.

-caesar: execute caesar.c in a terminal to use.
+caesar: execute caesar in a terminal to use.

-substitution: execute substitution.c in a terminal to use.
+substitution: execute substitution in a terminal to use.

 population: type the start and end size.

+plurality: execute plurality in a terminal to use

+runoff: execute runoff in a terminal to use